 Whether you are looking to lose body fat, increase muscle mass, or improve athletic performance, I can help!
-I will design a specific program catered to your needs in order to help you reach your goals.
+I will design a specific, individualized nutrition program catered to your needs in order to help you reach your goals.
 Every body is different, so why wouldn’t each individuals’ plan be different as well?
-Regardless if you have limited access to equipment, special dietary restrictions, or time constraints, your program will be catered to your needs in order to work with your lifestyle.
+To learn more about coaching, click HERE!

 Hello 2018!
 I am sure some of you couldn’t wait for 2018 to arrive for a fresh new start, while others will look back fondly at all the positives that graced them last year.
 Whether good or bad, 2018 is here to stay (for the next 364 days) so we move past last year and focus on what we hope this year will bring.

 So what do you hope to accomplish in 2018?
 Unlike some quotes, I find that moving forward sometimes requires us to look in the rearview mirror.
 What did you like about last year?
 What did you dislike?
 What things did you have control over that you managed well or poorly, and how did you handle the things outside of your control?
 Were you able to accomplish the goals that you set, or did you fall short?
 What did you learn, accomplish, grow from, etc?
 If we spend the time reflecting on our achievements and shortfalls, our moments of success and painful lessons learned, we can more effectively set ourselves up for success in the year to come.

 So upon reflection, what do you want to alter, change, and keep?
 This is the process of refining ourselves.
 I think the idea of creating a “new you” is kind of silly.
 Why create anew when perhaps a lot of you is great?
 We all have things we want to change about ourselves but to say we need to be new implies our current self isn’t worth keeping.
 Instead, perhaps you just need to make a few different decisions, changes in your methods of doings, or declutter whether physically or emotionally to accomplish what you want to achieve.